HotCakeX/Harden-Windows-Security/Rationale.md

 <br>

 Windows Defender Application Control is not the only security solution for enterprises and businesses; it’s just one piece of the puzzle.
-There are other necessary ways to secure these devices, such as a wide range of security services that create bulletproof devices for various organizations.
+There are other necessary ways to secure these devices, such as a wide range of security services that create bulletproof devices for various organizations and use cases:

 * [Microsoft Defender for Endpoint](https://www.microsoft.com/en-us/security/business/endpoint-security/microsoft-defender-endpoint) - Discover and secure endpoint devices across your multiplatform enterprise.